 Jackets for Spring

 You’ll definitely see rain in the springtime, so your outerwear needs to be waterproof and have a protective hood and secure zippers.
-Remember that trips to New Zealand are quite active, so you’ll want a sporty jacket that you can easily move around in!
+Because trips to New Zealand usually involve active excursions, you’ll want a sporty jacket that you can easily move around in!

 In early spring, a waterproof puffer jacket like Eddie Bauer Microtherm jacket will keep you nice and toasty.
 This option was made for rugged outdoor adventures, with a lightweight and slim design that’ll keep you mobile and your temperature regulated.